Stable homology isomorphisms for the partition and Jones annular algebras: Jones annular algebras

 \begin{lemma} Suppose that $T \subset C_n$ is innermost.
 Unless $n$ is even and $T$ consists either of all of the odd or all of the even elements of $C_n$, the ideal is a principal ideal generated by an idempotent.
 If $\delta$ is invertible, then $\bigcap_{i \in T} J_i$ is principal idempotent for any innermost $T$. \end{lemma}

-\begin{proof} If $T$ is innermost, then the moral support $\textrm{MS}(T)$ is a proper subset of $C_n$ unless $n$ is even and $T$ consists either of all of the odd or all of the even elements of $C_n$.
+\begin{proof} If $T$ is empty then $\bigcap_{i \in T} J_i = \mathrm{J}_n(\delta)$ and we may take the idempotent to be the identity diagram.
+If $T$ is nonempty innermost, then the moral support $\textrm{MS}(T)$ is a proper subset of $C_n$ unless $n$ is even and $T$ consists either of all of the odd or all of the even elements of $C_n$.
 The result then follows by combining Lemma \ref{lem:existsa}, Lemma \ref{lem:Jrtrct} and Lemma \ref{lem:retractIsIdemp}.
 The case of invertible $\delta$ is left to the reader. \end{proof}

 We are now ready to prove the main result on $\Jones_n(\delta)$.
-Recall from the introduction that we have the group algebra of the cyclic group $C_n$.
+Recall from the introduction and from Remark \ref{rmk: Jones trivial module} that we have an isomorphism of augmented algebras and that we use $\t$ to denote the trivial module given by either the augmentation of $\Jones_n(\delta)$ or that of $R C_n$.